 If you can't get these terms into the contract--and many agents are ignorant of them and afraid to put them in--you have to find other means of proof.
 One of the most powerful of these is a confirmation of arrangements letter--a list of these terms that you obtain from the client.
 If you use our free IR35 Testing tool then the report is produces can be used as the confirmation of arrangements and signed by the client.

 But apart from that, bring some of your own equipment and get some proof that it is used in the project.
 Send emails showing that you are using it.

 Get your project manager to let you do some of the work at home, and see that the email record shows this is taking place.
 Or simply get a note saying you can work at home.

 The right of substitution is a very important proof of being outside IR35.
 Send the client or the agent emails about this.
 If you get a reply, that may prove extremely useful.
 Any other proof of that kind, like letters or notes from agent or client would help too.

-Keep All the Proof
+Keep all the proof

 Obviously keep any proof you can get that you've paid your own expenses.
 Not just receipts, but also any requests for materials needed from the client, any email asking you to pay expenses, etc.

 So do make an effort to get as much proof as you can.
-Remember the Revenue will go back six years if it decides to review your status, so you will need to save everything relevant for that time.
+Remember HMRC will go back six years if it decides to review your status, so you will need to save everything relevant for that time.
 Make sure that you get proof while the project is taking place, so you won't have to struggle to obtain it six years later.